 Planning and Highways Regulation Committee - Development of in excess of 5,000 square metres of floorspace.

-Due to the location of the application site in Heaton Mersey, the application is being presented to the Heatons and Reddish Area Committee on Monday 28th October for comment and recommendation.
+The application is being presented to the Heatons and Reddish Area Committee for comment and recommendation only.

-The application is referred to Central Area Committee due to site location close to the Area Committee boundary, for comment and recommendation only.
+The application is also referred to Central Area Committee on Thursday 31st October 2024, due to site location close to the Area Committee boundary, for comment and recommendation only.